Table of Contents

 Sodium in Homemade vs. Store-Bought Chili

-Store-bought chili can contain upwards of 700 to 1,200 mg of sodium per serving, while homemade chili, depending on the recipe, ranges from 200 to 600 mg per serving.
-The benefit of homemade chili is that you control what goes in, meaning you can significantly reduce sodium with a few tweaks.
+Store-bought chili can contain upwards of 700 to 1,200 mg of Sodium per serving, while homemade chili, depending on the recipe, ranges from 200 to 600 mg per serving.
+The benefit of homemade chili is that you control what goes in, meaning you can significantly reduce Sodium with a few tweaks.

 Factors Affecting Sodium Levels in Homemade Chili